lar-mo/registration-rbac/README.md

 2. If user has an Inactive membership (not `request.user.membership_isactive()`)
 3. If user is not confirmed (not `request.user.is_confirmed()`)

-Note: This logic might need to be optimized.
+Note: This logic needs to be optimized.

 ### Create Membership ###